 Intravenous sedation is available for most procedures.
 Intravenous sedation does not guarantee that the individual will sleep through his/her procedure, but it is adequate to provide comfort for the treatments.

 Prior to proceeding with the initial evaluation or a treatment plan, staff will work with you to discuss applicable co-pays and deductibles.
 We will need up-to-date insurance information to help us verify insurance coverage.
-However, every individual coming to the MidMichigan Medical Center - Gratiot Pain Management Network is responsible to know his/her insurance coverage limits and co-pay requirements.
+However, every individual coming to the MidMichigan Medical Center – Gratiot Pain Management Program is responsible to know his/her insurance coverage limits and co-pay requirements.